 In Closing, I agree with Bruce that this is a colossal waste of time and money by FDA as there are substantially far more egregious things masquerading as dietary ingredients that they could and should be going after like various SARMs.

 I also agree with Bruce and am scratching my head in bewilderment as to why they would waste any time and effort on this relatively benign and innocuous compound.
 In fact, Hi-Tech does not even sell Picamilon — I just believe in standing up for lawful supplements and wish our industry stood together rather that an “every man for himself” mentality.

 I am often left as the only guy standing to fight the fight.
-With picamilon I do not think I will take up the cause like I did in defending DMAA now or Ephedrine alkaloids in 2004-2006.
+With picamilon I do not think I will take up the cause like I did with Ephedrine alkaloids in 2004-2006.

 I will say I am not infallible, and if Bruce is right on this one I may need to head to the beach because our industry will be left selling nothing but boring products that are protein or vitamin based.